mhogg/bonemapy/README.md

 #bonemapy

 **An ABAQUS plug-in to map bone properties from CT scans to 3D finite element bone/implant models.
-This is typically used for applying heterogeneous material properties to the bone model**
+This is typically used for applying heterogeneous material properties to the bone model.**

+**Developed together with [pyvXRAY](https://github.com/mhogg/pyvxray) and [BMDanalyse](https://github.com/mhogg/BMDanalyse) to provide tools for preparation and post-processing of numerical bone/implant models.**

 Copyright 2013, Michael Hogg (michael.christopher.hogg@gmail.com)